balram7878/Web-Development-Learning/Backend/readme.md

 - Single core processor can't run multiple threads parallelly, it run threads by switching b/w them very fast (called context switching).
 - Hyper-threading (technology of Intel) - this mean each core can run 2 threads.

+---

+- Node.JS is a runtime environment that execute your JS code outside the browser.
+- It uses V8 JS engine to convert your JS code to machine code and execute it, it is written in C++, it does nothing else except running JS code.
+- Global object provide quick or easy access to commonly used functions without needing to import them, e.g. console, setTimeout, setInterval, process etc.

+* It acts like a container or environment that provide access to core functionalities without having to import them manually.
+* These functions are provided are Node APIs, not by the JS language itself.

+- libuv is a C/C++ library that handle async task (timer, I/O, event loo, thread pool).

+* Node API uses libuv internally to provide non-blocking feature to your JS.

+- Node APIs a.k.a C++ bindings, are provide implementation for addtional features like fs, http

+- Only one Global Execution Context (GEC) is created during the entire execution of a program, and it remains active until the program finishes.
+- Each time a function is called, a new Function Execution Context (FEC) is created, which also goes through two phases:

+- Memory Allocation Phase
+- Code Execution Phase

+* During the Memory Allocation Phase:
+* Variables declared with var are hoisted and initialized with undefined.
+* Variables declared with let and const are hoisted but remain uninitialized, and are placed in the Temporal Dead Zone (TDZ).
+* Function declarations are fully hoisted along with their definitions.